wa-ken/guide/README.md

 High level guidelines:

 * Be consistent.
-* Don't rewrite existing code to follow this guide.
+* Avoid rewrite existing code to follow this guide.
 * Don't violate a guideline without a good reason.
 * A reason is good when you can convince a teammate.